ngocy02/ngocy02/README.md

- 👋 Hi, I’m NGUYEN NGOC Y
+ 👋 Hi, I’m NGUYEN THI NGOC Y

 <!---
 ngocy02/ngocy02 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.